Nelle868/Nelle868/README.md

 - 👋 Hi, I’m @Nelle868
 - 👀 I’m interested in ... programming and learning
 - 🌱 I’m currently learning ...
-Java and HLA Assembly Language
+Java and Python
 - 💞️ I’m looking to collaborate on ...
-C++ or Java projects
+C++, Java, or Python projects
 - 📫 How to reach me ... discord - orijanelle

 <!---